HaniAmmar/Qentem-Engine/README.md

 ## Tests

 There are over 22k lines of code for testing; 5 times the size of the library.
-To run the tests:
+To run the tests that take less than 0.01s to finish:

 -   cmake
     ```shell